nilenso/media/case-studies/simple/draft1.md

 ### Kickoff

-May tipped over into June and the Bangalore spring melted into summer as our friends poured from one month into the next.
+May tipped over into June and a completely melted Bangalore spring was poured onto summer.
 A team was assembled. _Obvious,_ another Bangalore consultancy, was responsible for Simple's mobile app.
 The central service was built by nilenso, where Srihari Sriraman and Govind Krishna Joshi staffed themselves on the project as developers and Deepa and Steven similarly self-staffed as project managers.
 Project management was across teams, working between the team from nilenso, the team from _Resolve,_ and the team from _Obvious._

 As Bangalore melted into a puddle marking the very centre of South India, a web of teams and roles took shape in the centre of that puddle.
 Daily stand-up meetings marked the end of every day (India time) with the teams from nilenso and Obvious sharing their progress with Daniel and _Resolve's_ Director of Engineering, Tim Cheadle.
 The team was small, distributed, and fast.
 Communication between designers, mobile app developers, and service developers was immediately productive and the two teams in Bangalore shared an office space as regularly as they could.
 From one day to the next, entire designs would be considered, attempted, tested, thrown out, redone.
 Discussions were open and earnest about exactly what the collective team was trying to build.
 Even though the MVP was built to validate ideas, it was not an experiment --- with clear goals in place already the product had clear rights and wrongs in implementation.
 With just a handful of weeks available, the team desperately wanted to build The Right Thing. [^hackers]